 - Enjoy the panoramic sea views from Morro Viejo

-Tall palm trees in a downtown square of Al Hoceima
+Tall palm trees in a central square of Al Hoceima

 Nightlife in Al Hoceima